Czech Saab Gripen was to have flown in 2020

 RNAS Yeovilton is one of two principal naval air bases in the UK, the other being RNAS Culdrose.
 In the absence of an airshow at RNAS Culdrose since 2017, the Royal Navy International Air Day at Yeovilton is currently the only airshow based at a Royal Naval Air Station in the UK.

-On July 11th 2020, the Air Station’s gates were to have opened to an estimated 40,000 visitors but the live show had to be cancelled because of Covid-19.
-The show was replaced by a virtual airshow featuring highlights from shows gone by.
+On July 10th 2021, the Air Station’s gates were to have opened to an estimated 40,000 visitors but the live show had to be cancelled because of Covid-19.

 ROYAL NAVY INTERNATIONAL AIR DAY 2021 CANCELLED

-Following many months of planning, we regret to inform you that the Royal Navy International Air Day 2020 has been cancelled.
-The show was due to take place at RNAS Yeovilton, Somerset, on Saturday 11 July.
+With great regret, we must announce that the Royal Navy International Air Day (RNIAD) will not take place this year as scheduled at RNAS Yeovilton, Somerset, on Saturday 10 July.

 |National aerobatic teams|